Quality of service: Standards

 Quality of service in the field of telephony was first defined in 1994 in ITU-T Recommendation E.800.
 This definition is very broad, listing 6 primary components: Support, Operability, Accessibility, Retainability, Integrity and Security.
 In 1998 the ITU published a document discussing QoS in the field of data networking.
-X.641 offers a means of developing or enhancing standards related to QoS and provide concepts and terminology that should assist in maintaining the consistency of related standards.
+X.641 offers a means of developing or enhancing standards related to QoS and provides concepts and terminology that should assist in maintaining the consistency of related standards.

 Some QoS-related IETF Request for Comments (RFC)s are Baker, Fred (1998).
 "Definition of the Differentiated services Field (DS Field) in the IPv4 and IPv6 Headers", and Braden, Robert T. (1997).
 "Resource ReSerVation Protocol (RSVP)"; both these are discussed above.
 The IETF has also published two RFCs giving background on QoS: Huston, Geoff (2000).
 "Next Steps for the IP QoS Architecture", and Floyd, S. (2004).
 "IAB Concerns Regarding Congestion Control for Voice Traffic in the Internet".

 The IETF has also published Baker, Fred (2006).
 "Configuration Guidelines for DiffServ Service Classes" as an informative or best practices document about the practical aspects of designing a QoS solution for a DiffServ network.
 The document tries to identify applications commonly run over an IP network, groups them into traffic classes, studies the treatment required by these classes from the network, and suggests which of the QoS mechanisms commonly available in routers can be used to implement those treatments.